hawkinx/falco-argo-poc/README.md

 ## Demonstration/proof-of-concept package for Falco+ArgoCD

-Once I had started evaluating Falco, I found that like many of the other tools we are looking at working with documentation was limited and there were few useful examples of how to integrate Falco into an existing environment.
-This document is a summary of the various notes and readme files I created while getting things to work, written (hopefully) in a way that is understandable by others in the team.
+Once I had started evaluating Falco, I found that like many of the other tools we are looking at working with documentation was limited and there were few useful examples of how to integrate Falco with all the other bits we are using in our environment.
+This document is a summary of the various notes and readme files I created while getting things to work, written (hopefully) in a way that is understandable by others.

 ### Description of package